mvanholsteijn/kong-plugin-upstream-basic-auth/README.md

 # Kong plugin upstream-basic-auth

-This repository contains a Kong plugin to insert a basic authentication header to the upstream for authenticated consumers.
+This repository contains a Kong plugin to insert a different basic authentication header per consumer to the upstream service.
+This plugin requires that a consumer is identified with the request.

 ## Configuration